Obrovac, Croatia: Demographics

 The municipality's population peaked at 13,498 in the 1971 census.
 In the 1970s and 1980s, due to a low living standard in the area, Obrovac was significantly affected by emigration.

 According to the 1991 census, shortly before the start of the Croatian War of Independence, 65.5% of population declared as ethnic Serbs.
-During Operation Storm, a large portion of the town population evacuated the area before the Croatian Army entered the town on 5 August 1995, the second day of the operation.
+During Operation Storm, a large portion of the town left the area upon the arrival of Croatian Army on 5 August 1995, the second day of the operation.
 The current majority are Croats with 65.7%, while 31.4% are Serbs.